Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 5 days | 5 touches | Speed is everything

 When someone downloads your content, requests a demo, or fills out a form, the clock starts ticking.
-Research from InsideSales shows that responding within 5 minutes makes you 100x more likely to connect than waiting 30 minutes.
+Lead-response research summarised by HubSpot shows that responding within 5 minutes makes you dramatically more likely to connect than waiting even 30.
 This cadence is built for speed.

 When to use it: Any inbound lead — content downloads, demo requests, webinar registrants, free trial signups.
-The lead has already raised their hand.
-Your job is to convert that intent into a conversation before it goes cold.
+The lead has raised their hand; your job is to convert that intent into a conversation before it goes cold.

 Expected metrics: